zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Currently, We are looking for student interns who would like to work with us in the area of Machine Learning Systems (MLSys).
 Students who want to spend several months in HK for your Final Year Project (“毕业设计”) are also welcome to reach out with your CV.
 We welcome different-level students to reach out. -->

-News:
+Recent Highlight:
 ======

+- **5 May.
+2025**, Our paper "Recursive Confidence Training for Pseudo-Labeling Calibration in Semi-Supervised Few-Shot Learning" was accepted by the [TIP](https://signalprocessingsociety.org/publications-resources/ieee-transactions-image-processing), *IEEE Transactions on Image Processing*.

-**13 April.
+- **13 April.
 2025**, Our paper "FedCSpc: A Cross-Silo Federated Learning System with Error-Bounded Lossy Parameter Compression" was accepted by the [TPDS](https://www.computer.org/csdl/journal/td), *IEEE Transactions on Parallel and Distributed Systems*.

-**7 April.
+- **7 April.
 2025**, Our Survey paper about the lossy compression "**A Survey on Error-Bounded Lossy Compression for Scientific Datasets**" has been accepted by the [ACM Computing Survey](https://dl.acm.org/journal/csur).
 This work offers a comprehensive survey and analysis of lossy compression techniques for scientific data across various domains, including climate, seismic, medical, time series, point cloud, and AI data.
 Welcome to read and cite our survey paper!!!

-**29 Jan.
+- **29 Jan.
 2025**, Invited to serve as the Technical Program Commitee of [SC' 25](https://sc25.supercomputing.org/), " *The International Conference for High-Performance Computing, Networking, Storage and Analysis* ".

-**26 Nov.
+- **26 Nov.
 2024**, Our paper "StoreLLM: Energy Efficient Large Language Model Inference with Permanently Pre-stored Attention Matrices" has been accepted by [ACM e-Energy 2025](https://energy.acm.org/conferences/eenergy/2025/). *The 16th ACM International Conference on Future and Sustainable Energy Systems*.
 Rotterdam, Netherlands, June 17 - 20, 2025

-**18 July 2024**, Our paper "A Compiler-Like Framework for Optimizing Cryptographic Big Integer Multiplication on GPUs" has been accepted by [Micro' 2024](https://microarch.org/micro57/). *57th IEEE/ACM International Symposium on Microarchitecture*.
+- **18 July 2024**, Our paper "A Compiler-Like Framework for Optimizing Cryptographic Big Integer Multiplication on GPUs" has been accepted by [Micro' 2024](https://microarch.org/micro57/). *57th IEEE/ACM International Symposium on Microarchitecture*.
 November 2 – November 6, 2024.
 Austin, Texas, USA

-**14 June 2024**, Our paper "Versatile Datapath Soft Error Detection on the Cheap for HPC Applications" has been accepted by [SC'2024](https://sc24.supercomputing.org/) *The International Conference for High-Performance Computing, Networking, Storage and Analysis*.
+- **14 June 2024**, Our paper "Versatile Datapath Soft Error Detection on the Cheap for HPC Applications" has been accepted by [SC'2024](https://sc24.supercomputing.org/) *The International Conference for High-Performance Computing, Networking, Storage and Analysis*.
 Atlanta, GA, USA, NOV 17–22

-**17 April 2024**, Our paper "FedFa: A Fully Asynchronous Training Paradigm for Federated Learning" has been accepted by [IJCAI' 2024](https://ijcai24.org/) *International Joint Conference on Artificial  Intelligence*.
+- **17 April 2024**, Our paper "FedFa: A Fully Asynchronous Training Paradigm for Federated Learning" has been accepted by [IJCAI' 2024](https://ijcai24.org/) *International Joint Conference on Artificial  Intelligence*.
 Jeju 03.08.24 - 09.08.24

-**31 Jan.
+- **31 Jan.
 2024**, Our paper "An Optimized Error-controlled MPI Collective Framework Integrated with Lossy Compression" has been accepted by [IPDPS' 2024](https://www.ipdps.org/ipdps2024/) *38th IEEE International Parallel & Distributed Processing Symposium*.
 May 27-31, 2024, San Francisco, California USA

-**29 Nov.
+- **29 Nov.
 2023**, Our paper "Accelerating High-Precision Integer Multiplication used in Cryptosystems with GPUs" has been accepted by [PPoPP' 2024](https://conf.researchr.org/home/ppopp-2024), *ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming*.
 2024 March 2nd – March 6th, 2024, Edinburgh, UK

 <!-- Publications:
 ======